Surgery for Buried Penis and Scrotal Lymphedema

 What are the risks of surgery for buried penis or lymphedema?

 Surgery for buried penis and lymphedema is often successful, with little to no reoccurrence of the condition.
 Most people who have had surgery for buried penis or lymphedema have normal urination and sensation in the genital area after surgery.
 However, possible complications include:

 - Less sensitivity in your genital area.

 If you notice any of these symptoms in your child or yourself, talk to your healthcare provider.

 What happens after surgery for buried penis or scrotal lymphedema?

 A course of antibiotics is usually prescribed for a week, sometimes longer.
 Adults are able to go home three or four days after surgery, but must return for a graft check and catheter removal after a week.
 Children are typically able to go home following surgery and don’t require the use of antibiotics.
-Patients are followed up as outpatients within four to six weeks, and they’ll need checkups with a healthcare provider for at least a year.
+You'll see your provider as an outpatient within four to six weeks, and you'll need checkups with a healthcare provider for at least a year.